APR 6TH · 2026

 HIGHS & LOWS

-Last thing.
 Somewhat related to lighting, but in theatre I've noticed great story plays with people’s emotions.
 Highs and lows are extremely effective to drive emotion.
 The play I was a part of went from happy to sad quite a bit.
 People were in tears.
 I’d often find myself feeling emotional too while working the lightboard during the show.
 The acting and directing was fantastic which helped drive that.
-But I think this concept of a rollercoaster can be applied to gameplay pace, story and even visuals to build impactful experiences.
+But I think this concept of a rollercoaster can be applied to gameplay pace, music, story and even visuals to build impactful experiences.

 Devoid Game UI/UX - Game Over Screen